cycle/docs/docs/en/repository/select.md

 ## Working with SelectQuery

-If the repository is an instance of `Cycle\ORM\Select\Repository` (default SQL repository), you are also able to get access to low the level method `select`, which gives you the ability to compile more complex queries or pre-load related
+If the repository is an instance of `Cycle\ORM\Select\Repository` (default SQL repository), you are also able to get access to low the level method `select`, which gives you the ability to compile more complex queries or preload related
 entities:

 ```php